engineersamuel/vim-crash-course/README.md

 The challenges are designed in an OpenHack style where each successive challenge builds on the previous ones.
 The challenges have a list of commands that are required, and many times have addtiional intermediate and advanced commands that are optional.
+Remember, commands can only be run in normal mode.

 While you can click through and view each challenge in github, the repo is meant to be cloned and completed within VSCode.

 * [Challenge 00 - Hello World](./challenges/challenge00.md)